Protein in the Vegan and Vegetarian Diet

-Over the past few years, the vegetarian and vegan diet have gained immense popularity.
-The majority of people decide to give up meat consumption for ideological, health, or taste reasons.
-However, dietary changes should be made consciously to ensure it is safe and healthy for the body.
+In recent years, plant-based diets, particularly vegan and vegetarian, have gained considerable popularity.
+The majority of people decide to cease consuming meat for various reasons such as ideology, health, or taste preferences.
+However, a change in diet should be made consciously to ensure it is safe and healthy for the body.

 Table of Contents

-According to the American Dietetic Association and the Polish Ministry of Health, a properly balanced vegetarian diet is completely safe for health, meets nutritional requirements at every stage of human life and can provide health benefits for the prevention and treatment of certain diseases.
-Well-planned vegetarian diets are suitable for people at all stages of life, including pregnancy and lactation, infancy, childhood, adolescence and for athletes.
+According to the American Dietetic Association and the Polish Ministry of Health, a carefully balanced vegetarian diet is entirely safe for health, meets nutritional needs in every life stage and can bring health benefits in terms of prevention and treatment of certain ailments.
+Well-planned meatless diets are suitable for individuals in all life stages, including pregnancy and breastfeeding, infancy, childhood, adolescence and for athletes.
+However, it should be emphasized that this applies only to diets that are balanced and reasonably composed, which enables the avoidance of deficiencies in macro- and micronutrients.

-2. Protein is the most controversial ingredient in the vegetarian diet
+2. Protein as the most controversial ingredient in a meat-free diet

-3. Is it possible to avoid protein deficiencies if you are a vegetarian?
+3. Can you avoid protein deficiencies if you are a vegetarian?

 Source